Canon 2000D vs Fujifilm X-A2

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 2000D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the X-A2 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon 2000D and Fujifilm X-A2 in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the 2000D and the X-A2 write their files to SDXC cards.
+The X-A2 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 2000D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Fujifilm X-A2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.